becky93/RoomAI/roomai/README.md

 #  RoomAI Tutorials

 There are some basic concepts in RoomAI: Player, Environment, Information and Action.
 The basic procedure of a competition is shown as follows.
-All players receive information from env, the current player takes a action, and the env forwards with this action.
+All players receive information from env, the current player takes a action, and the environment forwards with this action.

 <pre>
 def compete(env, players):